Archive: Miller Center Fellowship Mentors

 The Guanxi (Interpersonal Relations) of Chinese Communist Elite: Theory and Practice

-Lowell Dittmer is Professor of Political Science at the University of California, Berkeley.
-He is a scholar of contemporary China whose research interests include the impact of reform on Chinese Communist authority and the China-Taiwan-U.S. triangle's relationship to East Asian regional politics.
-Among his recent publications are the following: South Asia's Nuclear Crisis; China Under Modernization; China's Quest for National Identity (co-authored with Samuel Kim); and Sino-Soviet Modernization and Its International Implications.
+Lowell Dittmer is a scholar of contemporary China whose research interests include the impact of reform on Chinese Communist authority and the China-Taiwan-U.S. triangle's relationship to East Asian regional politics.
+Among his recent publications are South Asia's Nuclear Crisis (M.E.
+Sharpe, 2005); China Under Modernization (Westview Press, 1994); China's Quest for National Identity, co-authored with Samuel Kim (Cornell University Press, 1993).

 Fellow: Jefferson Decker (2007), Columbia University